AllexaT/MusicLooper/README.md

 ## Troubleshooting

 If you encounter issues:
-1. Verify Python version is 3.9 or newer
+1. Verify Python version is 3.12.x
 2. Confirm all required packages are properly installed
 3. Check if audio file format is supported
 4. Ensure virtual environment is activated (if using)